ewhicher/matter/content/collections/pages/product-launchpad.md

     enabled: true
   -
     id: le5jlpfb
-    text: 'How can we build a digital-first brand?'
+    text: 'How will a new product impact the wider organisation?'
     type: row
     enabled: true
   -
     id: ldbr0vvs
-    text: 'How will a new product impact the wider organisation?'
+    text: 'What format should this new service take?'
     type: row
     enabled: true
   -
     id: ldbr0wsn
-    text: 'How can I build stakeholder confidence around a new service?'
+    text: 'How can I build stakeholder confidence around a new opportunity?'
     type: row
     enabled: true
 together_text_one: